 All you need to do is rip off a piece of aluminum tape, take off the backing, and apply it piece by piece to the outside of the pumpkin.

 Smooth down the tape after every strip, and continue until the whole pumpkin is covered.

 My pumpkin was small, so this didn’t take me longer than a couple of minutes.

 If you are covering a large pumpkin that’s the size of a basket ball, it’s obviously going to take a little bit longer.

 I love the result!
 Instant metallic pumpkin.

-I mixed it in with my other pumpkins and fall decor on top of our wine cabinet.
+I mixed it the pumpkin with my other pumpkins and fall decor on top of my wine cabinet.
 It fits right in!

-What do you think of my updated, metal pumpkin?
+What do you think of my updated, metallic pumpkin?

 Pin this for later!

 You would also enjoy these easy DIY fall decor posts: